Russell Square, Camden

 Central London’s second largest square, located to the north-east of the British Museum in Bloomsbury

 Russell Square Gardens were relaid in 2002, returning them to something like their appearance in the early 1800s by reproducing the original twisting paths and planting new lime trees.
-Low branches have been removed from some older trees and the park is now better lit and once again railed and gated.
-Some of the changes have been designed to deter gay men from using the gardens as a night-time cruising area.
+Low branches were removed from some older trees and the park was better lit and once again railed and gated.

 Postal district: WC1